Installation

 • If you want to specify the installation directory, you can run CMake with -DCMAKE_INSTALL_PREFIX=<path> or run cmake --install . --prefix <path>.

-Please note that the /opt/adaptyst, /opt/adaptyst/modules, and /etc/adaptyst.conf paths can also be varied at runtime through the environment variables, see here.
+Please note that the <your install prefix>/opt/adaptyst, <your install prefix>/opt/adaptyst/modules, and <your install prefix>/etc/adaptyst.conf paths can also be varied at runtime through the environment variables, see here.

 Container image